Benign overfitting beyond prediction: The ordinary least squares interpolator: Applications of the leave-one-out OLS formula

 in both data regimes. \end{proof}

 Comparing the expressions in \eqref{eq:loo.varjack.classical} and \eqref{eq:loo.varjack.hd}, we observe that $\bhV^{\J}$ maintains the same form in both data regimes.
-Since the LOO residual $\tbvarepsilon$ can be computed via ``shortcut'' formulas in \eqref{eq:loo.shortcut.classical} and \eqref{eq:loo.shortcut.hd}, we can also compute $\bhV^{\J}$ using simple matrix multiplications without needing to learn $n$ distinct models.
-However, the actual computation naturally differs due to the distinct calculation of the LOO residuals $\tbvarepsilon$.
+Since the leave-one-out residual $\tbvarepsilon$ can be computed via ``shortcut'' formulas in \eqref{eq:loo.shortcut.classical} and \eqref{eq:loo.shortcut.hd}, we can also compute $\bhV^{\J}$ using simple matrix multiplications without needing to learn $n$ distinct models.
+However, the actual computation naturally differs due to the distinct calculation of the leave-one-out residuals $\tbvarepsilon$.

-\paragraph{Predictive inference.} Suppose that we have random training data $(\bx_i, y_i) \in \RR^d \times \RR$ for $i \in [n]$ and a new test point $(\bx_{n+1}, y_{n+1})$.
+\textit{Predictive inference.} Suppose that we have random training data $(\bx_i, y_i) \in \RR^d \times \RR$ for $i \in [n]$ and a new test point $(\bx_{n+1}, y_{n+1})$.
 A reliable prediction interval for a new test point is often desirable.
 That is, for a number $\alpha \in [0, 1]$, we want to construct a prediction interval $\PI_{\alpha}$ with target coverage level $1-\alpha$ as a function of the $n$ training data points.
 Formally, given $\left\{ (\bx_i, y_i): i \in [n] \right\}$ and $\alpha$, we want the map $\PI_{\alpha}: \bx_{n+1} \mapsto \PI_{\alpha} ( \bx_{n+1} ) \subseteq \RR$ to satisfy

 where the probability is taken with respect to the randomness in both the training data and the new test point.

 A straightforward approach is to use the in-sample residuals to estimate the prediction error at a new test point $\bx_{n+1}$, for example, by considering